MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

         - whether the execution of assetMovePlan is integrated
 - **Trading optimizer**: This off-chain module is similar to **Staking optimizer**, except it relates to trading.
 - **Adimin wallet**: This wallet is used to invoke **Master vault contract", in privilege, on behalf of the administrator.
 - **Staking planner**: An integral component of **Staking optimizer**, this module predicts the next most profitable **staking_portfolio**, based on **poolsInfo** provided by **Pools tracker**.
-Running this module on-chain would enhance transparency, but would at the same time incur huge gas fee and effectively disable the system.
+Running this module on-chain would enhance transparency, but would at the same time incur huge gas fees and effectively disable the system.
 - **Transition planner**: An integral component of **Staking optimizer**, this module predicts the most efficient **assetMovePlan**, which is the best procedure of asset move that implements the transitioning to a given **staking_portfolio**, based on the current **poolsInfo**.
 - **Trading optimizer**: This is similar to **Staking optimizer**, except that it relates to trading.
 - **Trading planner**: This is similar to **Staking planner**, except that it relates to trading.
 - **Pools tracker**: A shared module between **Staking optimizer** and **Trading optimizer**, this module retrieves and tracks all relevant information from chains, like Reward Release Speed, and total Staked LP of each pool.
-Running this module on-chain would enhance transparency, but would at the same time incur huge gas fee and effectively disable the system.
+Running this module on-chain would enhance transparency, but would at the same time incur huge gas fees and effectively disable the system.

 <div style="page-break-after: always;"></div>

-### 3. Exploring vaults
+### **5. Exploring vaults**
 <br>

 We have identified vaults through their surrounding modules interacting with them.